Travis

 On macOS, gcc is an alias for clang.
 Set a specific GCC version to use GCC on macOS.

-OpenMP projects #
+OpenMP Projects #

 OpenMP projects should set the environment variable OMP_NUM_THREADS to a reasonably small value (say, 4).
 OpenMP detects the cores on the hosting hardware, rather than the VM on which your tests run.

-MPI projects #
+MPI Projects #

 The default environment variable $CC is known to interfere with MPI projects.
 In this case, we recommend unsetting it: